 - Locate your best piece(s) of writing.
-You can enter up to six different pieces (one in each of the categories), which greatly increases your chance of winning some money.
+You can enter up to five different pieces (one in each of the categories), which greatly increases your chance of winning some money.

 Here are the categories to which you can submit:

 Questions?
 Concerns?
-Contact Dr. Melody Denny or Dr. Mary Laughlin, Writing faculty.
+Contact Dr. Sarah Polo or Dr. Jon Green, Writing faculty.